 We also looked at some of the awareness strategies used during the election process, either by the Provincial AIDS Committee (PAC) or by civil society, noting strengths and weaknesses of the different strategies.
-Table 12.1 summarizes our findings.
+The table below summarises our findings.

-Table 12.1: Strengths and weaknesses of awareness strategies
+Table 1: Strengths and Weaknesses of Awareness Strategies